devopsgroup-io/catapult/README.md

 Catapult requires a [Developer Setup](#developer-setup), [Instance Setup](#instance-setup), and [Services Setup](#services-setup) as described in the following sections.

 **Please Note:**
-* It is advised to turn off any antivirus software that you may have installed during Developer Setup and Usage of Catapult, because necessary tasks such as forwarding ports and writing hosts files may be blocked.
+* It is advised to turn off any antivirus software that you may have installed during setup and usage of Catapult - tasks such as forwarding ports and writing hosts files may be blocked.
 * Virtualizaion must be enabled in the BIOS of the Developer's computer - follow [this how-to](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/5/html/Virtualization/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html) to get started.

 ## Developer Setup ##